-Diablo IV hands-on — Hello darkness my old friend
+Diablo IV hands-on — Hello darkness, my old friend

 Progression is more of a question mark.
 I could access a Talents and Skills menu.
 Skills were laid out in rows, each assigned to a button.
 For example, there about four different skills I could assign to the 3 button on the keyboard.
 Again, this isn’t too dissimilar to how skills work in Diablo III, although the demo I played did not let me swap and change my abilities.

 Talents do things like increase your stats.
 It wasn’t really a talent tree.
-The system looked more like two separate, zig-zagged lines covered with dots.
+The system looked more like two separate, zigzagging lines covered with dots.
 Spending points (which I’m not sure how you earn) on these dot can do things like increase your physical damage.

 The most surprising moment of my demo happened when I left the first dungeon.
 The camera actually got lower, and I watched an in-game cinematic starring my Druid.
 In the past, all cutscenes in Diablo have been pre-rendered.
 They’re reserved for big moments, like the transition between different Acts.